MediaLabUniovi/Sensor-Cooper/README.md

 > [!TIP]
 > Consider soldering female pin connectors so the electronic components can simply be plugged in and unplugged if a repair has to be done

-- Custom housing to fit all the elements in the most efficient way
+- <p align="justify"> Custom housing to fit all the elements in the most efficient way </p>

   <div align="center">
     <img src="https://github.com/medialablpwan/lorawaterlevelmonitoring/blob/main/pics/Screenshot%202023-12-01%20175741.png" width="600"  style="margin: 10px;"/>